 - Potential for Higher Scores

-As mentioned, students who retake the SAT tend to improve their scores.
-Studies show that, on average, retaking the SAT increases students’ total scores by about 20-40 points. - Superscoring Advantage
+As noted earlier, students who retake their SATs tend to improve their scores.
+Average studies indicate that retaking the SAT generally increases students’ total scores by 20-40 points. - Superscoring Advantage

-Many colleges use a “superscoring” method, where they combine your highest section scores from each test attempt.
-This means that if you do better in one section on your second attempt but worse in others, the college may still use your best section scores to create a new, higher composite score. - More Time to Prepare
+Many colleges use a super-scoring policy that combines your best section scores from either test.
+This means if you achieve a higher score in a section on your second test but lower in others, it is possible the school will add your superstitions scores together to yield a new total score. - More Time to Prepare

 Retaking the test gives you additional time to study and improve.
 You can use the time between test dates to identify and work on your weaknesses. - Test-Optional Schools (But Not Always)